Leicester Austin Friars

-Leicester Austin Friary is a former Augustinian Friary in Leicester, England.
+Leicester Austin Friars or St. Katherine’s Priory, Leicester is a former Priory of Augustinian Hermit Friars in Leicester, England.

 History

-Leicester Austin Friary was founded in 1254 and dedicated to St Catherine.
+Leicester Austin Priory was founded in 1254 and dedicated to St Katherine of Alexandria.
 It was enlarged in 1304 by Thomas, 2nd Earl of Lancaster.

-In 1372 the general chapter of the Order of Austin Friars was held at the friary.
-It was around the same time (the late 14th-century) that the friary was home to a friary named Thomas Ratcliffe, who was regarded as a renowned preacher.
+In 1372 a general chapter of the Order of Austin Hermit Friars was held at the priory.
+Around the same time (the late 14th-century) the community was home to a Friar Hermit named Thomas Ratcliffe, who was regarded as a renowned preacher.

-The friary was surrendered for dissolution in November 1538.
-The friary does not appear to have been very large.
+The priory was surrendered for dissolution on November 10th, 1538.
+The priory does not appear to have been very large.
 At dissolution it was home to the Prior and three friars, and owned only the land it stood upon and a few small properties within the town.
 The annual income of the priory was listed as only £1.

-The friary was unusual in having two cloisters.
+The priory was unusual in having two cloisters.